 Today, 90 percent of India’s passenger traffic and 65 percent of its freight uses road transportation.

 Now, the Indian Railways is building two world-class freight corridors that will transform the way goods are transported along India’s busiest routes.
+By strengthening railway infrastructure, the business and entrepreneurship will also be developed.
+Thus driving economic development new job will be created.

 The dedicated freight-only lines are being built along the Golden Quadrilateral – which connect Delhi, Mumbai, Chennai and Kolkata.